-Affirmation for the theology courses that are ongoing.
-There is a request that these would be augmented by more grass root theology/spirituality courses.
+There was significant affirmation for the theology courses that are ongoing.
+Request that these would be extended to include more pastoral and grass root theology/ spirituality courses.

 Ongoing training of Parish Pastoral Councils and Pastoral Area Resource Teams is seen as crucial for the future wellbeing of our diocese.
 There is a recognition that parents and grandparents have a vital role to play in the religious education of children and they need to be supported in this role.